 An Israeli strike on a school kills at least 22 people, Gaza Health Ministry says

+Video taken by The Associated Press showed dozens of people including children digging through the rubble of the building — its ceilings caved in, walls knocked out and a mess of wires and metal rods visible.
+Outside, others gathered around shrouded bodies.
+Some covered their faces as they wept for relatives killed in the strike.

+“A missile, a missile from the plane hit us, and another missile,” said Ferial Deloul, who is displaced.
+“We saw the whole world covered with smoke and stones and we saw people and children cut up. … What should we do?
+What is our fault for this to happen to us?”

-The Israeli army said earlier Saturday it struck Hamas’ “command and control center, which was embedded inside a compound that previously served” as a school.
-It said steps were taken to limit harming civilians, including the use of precise munitions and aerial surveillance.
+The Israeli army said earlier Saturday that it struck Hamas’ “command and control center, which was embedded inside a compound that previously served” as a school.
+It said steps were taken to limit harming civilians, including using precise munitions and aerial surveillance.

-“The Hamas terrorist organization systematically violates international law by operating from inside civilian infrastructure,” the army said, an accusation it has repeatedly made.
+Also on Saturday, the Gaza Health Ministry said five of its workers were killed and five others wounded by Israeli fire that struck the ministry’s warehouses in the southern Musbah area.

-Since the outbreak of the Israel-Hamas war, the Israeli army has struck a number of schools, packed with tens of thousands of Palestinians driven from their homes by Israeli offensives and evacuation orders.
+Since the outbreak of the Israel-Hamas war, the Israeli army has struck several schools, packed with tens of thousands of Palestinians driven from their homes by Israeli offensives and evacuation orders.
 The conflict has left 90% of Palestinians in Gaza displaced, according to figures from the United Nations.

 Earlier this month, an Israeli strike hit a school in the Nuseirat refugee camp, killing 14, according to Palestinian medical officials.
 The Israeli military said it was targeting Hamas militants planning attacks from inside the school.